hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 You can argue that this kind of test is rather a unit than an integration test.
 Nevertheless, this kind of test can be pretty valuable to make sure that your JSON serialization and deserialization works as expected.
 Having these tests in place allows you to keep the integration tests around your REST API and your client classes smaller as you don't need to check the entire JSON conversion again.

 ## CDC Tests
+Consumer-Driven Contract (CDC) tests ensure that both parties involved in an interface between two services (the provider and the consumer) stick to the contract defined to keep the integration between these services intact.

 Writing CDC tests can be as easy as sending HTTP requests to a deployed version of the service we're integrating against and verifying that the service answers with the expected data and status codes.
-Rolling our own CDC tests is straightforward but will soon send us down the rabbit hole.
+Rolling our own CDC tests from scratch is straightforward but will soon send us down a rabbit hole.
 We need to somehow come up with a way to bundle our CDC tests, distribute CDC them between teams and need to find a mechanism for versioning.
 While this is certainly possible, I want to demonstrate a different way.

 In this example I'm using [Pact](https://github.com/DiUS/pact-jvm) to implement the consumer and provider side of our CDC tests.
 Pact is available for multiple languages and can therefore also be used in a polyglot context.
 Using Pact we only need to exchange JSON files between consumers and providers.
-One of the more advanced features even gives us a so called "broker" that we can use to exchange pacts between teams and show which services integrate with each other.
+One of the more advanced features even gives us a so called ["pact broker"](https://github.com/pact-foundation/pact_broker/tree/master) that we can use to exchange pacts between teams and show which services integrate with each other.

-**TODO image of broker?**
+Contract tests always include both sides of an interface -- the consumer and the provider.
+Both parties need to write and run automated tests to ensure that their changes don't break the interface contract.
+Let's take a look at both sides in our example.

 ### Consumer Test (our end)
-Our microservices consumes the weather API.
-So it's our responsibility to write a **consumer test** that defines our expectations for this contract.
+Our microservice consumes the weather API.
+So it's our responsibility to write a **consumer test** that defines our expectations for the contract (the API) between our microservice and the weather service.

+First we include a library for writing pact consumer tests in our `build.gradle`:

+    testCompile("au.com.dius:pact-jvm-consumer-junit_2.11:3.5.5")

+Thanks to this library we can implement a consumer test and use pact's mock services:

 {% highlight java %}
 @RunWith(SpringRunner.class)
 @SpringBootTest
-@TestPropertySource(locations = "classpath:application-test.properties")
 public class WeatherClientConsumerTest {

     @Autowired